kianryan/kianryan.github.io/_posts/2012-02-25-ruby-game-of-life.md

 num_pos - Number of initial positions to set.
 This is done randomly, so you are likely to get less positions than specified.
 </pre>

-Press q to quit when you&#8217;re bored.
+Press q to quit when you’re bored.
 Feel free to fork, make changes, ideas, pulls, etc.